TheGrandmother/stm8forge/README.md

 # stm8forge

-This is very WIP and not particularly.
+This is very WIP and not particularly usable by anyone but me.

 This project is fairly cringe.
 I do not have the skills to deliver this much features with any reasonable quality.